Arcturus816/Impact-of-Built-Environment/README.md

 The data about the built environment comes from the [Smart Location Database](https://www.epa.gov/smartgrowth/smart-location-mapping) from the EPA.[^epa]
-The data set contains data for every census block group in the United States,[^cbg] with over 200,000 rows.
+The data set contains data for every census block group (CBG) in the United States,[^cbg] with over 200,000 rows.
 The data set has over 90 variables across various categories such as housing density, diversity of land use, neighborhood design, destination accessibility,